asagrekin/GamesInOne/src/backend/README.md

 ## CMakeLists.txt
 This file builds the program's tests to be able to test the overall funtionality of the backend.
+- CI workflow yml for backend is located in `.github/workflows/backend-test`.

 ## Demo
 A working example of the game launcher in use is implemented for you in demo.cpp to be used as reference.
 To compile, run make, and then run the executable to launch.